Writing views in Zulip

 Making changes to the database

 If the view does any modification to the database, that change is done in a helper function in zerver/actions/*.py.
 Those functions are responsible for doing a complete update to the state of the server, which often entails both updating the database and sending any events to notify clients about the state change.
 When possible, we prefer to design a clean boundary between the view function and the actions function is such that all user input validation happens in the view code (i.e. all 400 type errors are thrown there), and the actions code is responsible for atomically executing the change (this is usually signalled by having the actions function have a name starting with do_.
-So in most cases, errors in an actions function will be the result of an operational problem (e.g. lost connection to the database) and lead to a 500 error.
+So in most cases, errors in an actions function will be the result of an operational problem (e.g., lost connection to the database) and lead to a 500 error.
 If an actions function is responsible for validation as well, it should have a name starting with check_.

 For example, in zerver/views/realm.py: